nagarajmanjunath/coderealm33/_posts/2023-01-29-evm-vs-wasm.md

 image: assets/images/wasm.png
 ---

-Language support: EVM supports Solidity, the programming language for Ethereum smart contracts, as well as a few other languages like Vyper and Bamboo.
+Language support: EVM supports Solidity, the programming language for Ethereum smart contracts, as well as a few other languages like Viper and Bamboo.
 WASM, on the other hand, supports a wide range of programming languages, including C, C++, Rust, and even high-level languages like JavaScript.

 Deployment: EVM smart contracts are deployed on the Ethereum network and are stored on the blockchain.
 WASM applications can be deployed on a web server and served to users via a web browser.